srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. At the top of the pane, click **+ Add individual enrollment**.

 1. On the **Add Enrollment** blade, in the **Mechanism** dropdown, click **Symmetric Key**.

     This sets the attestation method to use Symmetric key authentication.

-1. Notice the **Auto-generate keys** option is checked.
+1. Just below the Mechanism setting, notice that the **Auto-generate keys** option is checked.

     This sets DPS to automatically generate both the **Primary Key** and **Secondary Key** values for the device enrollment when it's created.
 Optionally, un-checking this option enables custom keys to be manually entered.

-1. In the **Registration ID** field, enter `DPSSimulatedDevice1` as the Registration ID to use for the device enrollment within DPS.
+1. In the **Registration ID** field, to specify the Registration ID to use for the device enrollment within DPS, enter **DPSSimulatedDevice1**

     By default, the Registration ID will be used as the IoT Hub Device ID when the device is provisioned from the enrollment.
 If these values need to be different, then enter the required IoT Hub Device ID in that field.

 1. Leave the **IoT Hub Device ID** field blank.

-This will cause the IoT Hub to use the Registration ID.
+    Leaving this field blank ensures that the IoT Hub will use the Registration ID as the Device ID.
+Don't worry if you see a default text value in the field that is not selectable, it will not be treated as an entered value.

-1. Leave **IoT Edge device** as `False`.
+1. Leave the **IoT Edge device** field set to **False**.

    The new device will not be an edge device.
-That concept will be discussed later in the course.
+Working with IoT Edge devices will be discussed later in the course.

-1. Leave **Select how you want to assign devices to hubs** as **Evenly weighted distribution**.
+1. Leave the **Select how you want to assign devices to hubs** field set to **Evenly weighted distribution**.

    As you only have one IoT Hub associated with the enrollment, this setting is somewhat unimportant.
 In larger environments where you have multiple distributed hubs, this setting will control how to choose what IoT Hub should receive this device enrollment.

-1. Notice that the **AZ-220-HUB-_{YOUR-ID}_** IoT Hub is selected within the **Select the IoT hubs this device can be assigned to** dropdown.
+1. Notice that the **Select the IoT hubs this device can be assigned to** dropdown specifies the **AZ-220-HUB-_{YOUR-ID}_** IoT hub that you created.

-   This field specifies the IoT Hub(s) this device can be assigned to.
+   This field is used to specify the IoT Hub(s) that your _DPSSimulatedDevice1_ device can be assigned to.

-1. Leave **Select how you want device data to be handled on re-provisioning** as the default value of **Re-provision and migrate data**.
+1. Leave the **Select how you want device data to be handled on re-provisioning** field set to the default value of **Re-provision and migrate data**.

     This field gives you high-level control over the re-provisioning behavior, where the same device (as indicated through the same Registration ID) submits a later provisioning request after already being provisioned successfully at least once.

-1. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to include a property named `telemetryDelay` with the value of `"2"`.
-This will be used by the Device to set the time delay for reading sensor telemetry and sending events to IoT Hub.
+1. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to specify a property named `telemetryDelay` with the value of `"2"`.

     The final JSON will be like the following: